bcgov/devhub-resources/README.md

-# Application Name
+# DevHub Resources
-Description of the application.

-## Technology Stack Used

-## Third-Party Products/Libraries used and the the License they are covert by
+A set of resources to be included in the BC Gov DevHub.
+The resources here don't hava natural home elsewhere, so we can house them here.
+It is an explicity decision to keep these resources distinct from the code of the DevHub.

+Files within the `resources` folder structure are referenced explicitly or implicitly in the DevHub registry, processed by the DevHub automated build process, and presented in the [live DevHub app](https://developer.gov.bc.ca).

 ## Project Status

-## Documnentation

-GitHub Pages (https://guides.github.com/features/pages/) are a neat way to document you application/project.

-## Security

-Authentication, Authorization, Policies, etc
+Active development.

 ## Files in this repository

 ```
-docs/           - Project Documentation
-└── images
-└── icons

-openshift/      - OpenShift-specific files
+resources/           - Resource content files for inclusion in DevHub
-├── scripts     - helper scripts
+└── developer-tools  - Developer tools collection resources
-└── templates   - application templates
+└── community-tools  - Community tools collection resources

 ```

-## Deployment (Local Development)
+## Deployment

 * Developer Workstation Requirements/Setup
 * Application Specific Setup

-## Deployment (OpenShift)
+## Deployment

-See (openshift/Readme.md)
+See [docs for DevHub](https://github.com/bcgov/devhub-app-web#deployment-local-development-for-app-web) for details on deploying DevHub, which will present the content from this repo.

 ## Getting Help or Reporting an Issue

-To report bugs/issues/feature requests, please file an [issue](https://github.com/BCDevOps/opendev-template/issues/).
+To report bugs/issues/feature requests, please file an [issue](https://github.com/bcgov/devhub-resources/).

 ## How to Contribute